Clivern/Hamster/README.md

 }
 ```

-### Register Actions or Listeners
+### Register Actions or Listeners:

 Once any action happen on github like a new commit, new issue, new comment .... etc. You will get a `POST` request to your defined Hamster URL.

-In order to create custom actions please follow the following:
+In order to create custom github listeners, please check the following

 ```go
 import (